onzfonz/comp227/src/content/3/en/part3c.md

 app.use(errorHandler)
 ```

-The error handler checks if the error is a <i>CastError</i> exception, in which case we know that the error was caused by an invalid object id for Mongo.
+The error handler checks if the error is a `CastError` exception, in which case we know that the error was caused by an invalid object id for Mongo.
 In this situation, the error handler will send a response to the browser with the response object passed as a parameter.
 In all other error situations, the middleware passes the error forward to the default Express error handler.